sammou00/c/README.md

 If you need to use [cs50 library](https://cs50.readthedocs.io/libraries/cs50/c/),

-1. Install `cs50`
+1.Install `cs50`

-2. create a file `Makefile` in the project folder and add
+2.Create a file `Makefile` in the project folder and add

 ```bash
 CC= clang